-For more information about meningococcal immunisation please talk with your doctor and look at the websites below.
+For more information about meningococcal immunisation please talk with your doctor.

 Are there complications of meningococcal disease?

-For every 100 people who get the disease, 5 -10 will die.
+For every 100 people who get the disease, 5 to 10 will die.
 Another 20 are likely to be left with some degree of serious disability, such as brain damage, deafness, loss of limbs or damaged skin.
-A further proportion is left with learning or behavioural difficulties.
+Some are also left with learning or behavioural difficulties.

 While New Zealand has had a high rate of meningococcal disease, it has had a low death rate compared to other countries.
 This is partly due to high awareness of the disease and the importance of seeking urgent medical attention, and to early treatment.